TomerP2/satellite_imagery_interpreter/temp.md

 - Use the best practices project structure from https://auth0.com/blog/best-practices-for-flask-api-development/
 - Keep the code as simple as possible.
 - Use leaflet.draw: https://leaflet.github.io/Leaflet.draw/docs/leaflet-draw-latest.html

+# Prompt for getting test functions for main functions

+I have the function rectangle_to_arial inside 'src\satellite_imagery_interpreter\core\process_rectangle.py'.
+Write a test function for this function named test_process_rectangle inside the tests folder.
+Test that the function runs correctly, that the output tif exists, that the Image object has the expected properties such as size.
+Use pytest good practices: https://docs.pytest.org/en/7.1.x/explanation/goodpractices.html